Genivia/ugrep/README.md

 ### Limiting the number of matches with -K, -m, --max-depth, and --max-files

+    -K NUM1[,NUM2], --range=NUM1[,NUM2]
+            Start searching at line NUM1 and end at line NUM2 when specified.
+    -m NUM, --max-count=NUM
+            Stop reading the input after NUM matches for each file processed.
+    --max-depth=NUM
+            Restrict recursive search to NUM (NUM > 0) directories deep, where --max-depth=1 searches the specified path without visiting sub-directories.
+By comparison, -dskip skips all directories even when they are on the command line.
+    --max-files=NUM
+            If -R or -r is specified, restrict the number of files matched to NUM.
+Specify -J1 to produce replicable results by ensuring that files are searched in the same order as specified.

-To show only the first 10 matches of `FIXME` in C++ files in the current directory and all sub-directories below:
+To show only the first 10 matches of `FIXME` in C++ files in the working directory and all sub-directories below:

     ugrep -R -m10 -tc++ FIXME